charlestati/Epitech-Api-CS/API-REFERENCE.md

 ***
 ### Path Tools

-To facilitate the parsing of the values, the path to find the values are compatible JPath.
+To facilitate the parsing of the values, the path to find the values are compatible [JSONPath](http://goessner.net/articles/JsonPath/).

 Two **extensions** are availables: *Append* and *Split*.